noahehall/theBookOfNoah/0current/security/oauth.md

 - authorization: aka authZ: what can you do?
 - client: the thing being authenticated
 - resources: the things being protected
-- authorization server: the service that evaluates authorization policies and determines which resources a client can utilize
+- authorization server: i.e. identity provider; the service that evaluates authorization policies and determines which resources a client can utilize on behalf of a user
 - scope: permission a client can request & are granted/denied
 - access token: a set of granted scopes for a specific period of time
 - refresh token: is given back to the auth server in exchange for a new access token (granted/denied)
-- grant types: workflows for retrieving access tokens
+- grant types: workflows for retrieving tokens
 - Oauth extensions: optional services, contracts & tech that enable oauth2 use cases; there are too many to lis
 - json web token: aka jwt/jot; RFC7519; easy way to encode & share json data
   - its encoded, NOT encrypted; so never use unencrypted sensitive data inside a jwt (or just use JWE/opaque token)